Welcome to North Haven, Maine

 The Town maintains its own water and sewer systems.
 The former is a state of the art slow sand filtration plant and the latter is a primary treatment facility.

 The Town operates the North Haven Medical Clinic as a department of the Town.
 It is staffed by two family nurse practitioners in rotation with one another with occasional supplementary coverage provided by physicians, other nurse practitioners and physician's assistants.
 It is overseen by a consulting physician.

-North Haven is governed by a Board of Selectmen, who are elected at an annual Town Meeting.
+North Haven is governed by a Select Board who are elected at an annual Town Meeting.
 On a day to day basis the Town is managed by an appointed Town Administrator.